 With just a little practice, you can learn to ask powerful questions that stimulate curiosity and start amazing spiritual conversations.

-In this video retired Major Wes Bowers shares about a time his witnessing didn’t seem to be going very well.
-Unknown to Wes, God wasn’t finished yet.
+In this video retired Major Wes Bowers shares about a time when conversations didn't seem to be going very well.
+Unknown to Wes, God wasn't finished yet.

-It’s an amazing honour to walk with someone who’s actively seeking God.
-Here's a list of practical ways to help them move closer to Christ.
+It’s an amazing honor to walk with people who are actively seeking God.
+Here’s a list of practical ways to help them move closer to Christ.

-People want to see the scars and the wrinkles, not the botoxed façade.
+People want to see the scars and the wrinkles, not a façade.
 We don't need to have it all together to share Christ.
 Being authentic goes a long way.

 The beautiful thing about Christmas is that it’s not all about you, but it is most definitely FOR you.

-When the plane went down, Dave was snapped out of just living for himself and asked: “What if I die?”
+When the plane went down, Dave was snapped out of just living for himself and asked: “What if I die?
 What have I been living for?”
-Watch Dave's story.